6GO-it/docker-laravel/README.md

 The container itself is almost configuration agnostic but [since it depends on another container](https://github.com/webdevops/Dockerfile), it has few things to keep in mind

-- The application root is set to `/app`
+- The application root is set to `/app/public` because laravel has that as entry point
 - The ports needed are `80 443 3306 6379`

 ## What is inside